common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Speaker: Rupe

 With apologies to audience members, this is MPI in one slide

+Large > 1k working together on the same problem
+So not embarassingly parallel: ensembles/parameters sweeps

 The MPI standard specifically does not require this or any other way to start programs, but recommends that this method be available.